allanclloyds/.dotfiles/README.markdown

 `symlink_all`, `regenerate` and `regenerate_all`.
 Take a look at the source for more info.

-In all likelyhood though, you wont want the whole lot; you can use git sparse checkouts to take just the Vim stuff (detailed below) or just pick through and take what you find useful.

-/I've tried to provide attributions on everything that's not mine; if you see something not properly attributed, please let me know./
+In all likelihood though, you wont want the whole lot; you can use git sparse checkouts to take just the Vim stuff (detailed below) or just pick through and take what you find useful. *I've tried to provide attributions on everything that's not mine; if you see something not properly attributed, please let me know.*

 ## GNU Screen